From Script to Stage: Automating Experimental Design for Social Simulations with LLMs: Experiments

+\textbf{Result Evaluation}.
+For result evaluation, we synthesized two primary criteria: First, the degree of alignment between actions taken by Actor Agents at critical time nodes and those taken by historical states (or corresponding leaders); Second, the consistency of the simulation's final outcome with historical reality.
+The historical events referenced in the experiment are detailed in the \autoref{tab:cuban_crisis_timeline_en}.

-During the comparison of Agent behavior decisions with historical leadership actions, we applied Sentence-BERT [ref-x] and GPT-5-mini to measure the semantic similarity between the historical events and the experimental simulation results.
+When comparing the behavioral decisions of agents in the experiment with the actions taken by historical national leaders, we employed Sentence-BERT~\cite{reimers-2019-sentence-bert} and GPT-5 mini respectively to assess the semantic similarity between historical outcomes and experimental simulation results.